-Wealthfront is one the largest robo-advisors in existence today with approximately $5 billion in client assets under management.
+Wealthfront is one the largest independent robo-advisors with more than $7 billion in client assets under management.
 They have combined the best of modern technology with rigorous investment research to provide diversified, low-cost, tax-efficient portfolios comprised of index ETFs.

 In plain English, Wealthfront makes it easy for anyone to get access to a diversified, long-term investment portfolio (and financial advice) without the high fees & account minimums of traditional wealth managers.

-The leadership at Wealthfront is experienced and well-respected within the financial technology sector.
-CEO Andy Rachleff is vice chairman of the endowment investment committee at the University of Pennsylvania, and a faculty member at Stanford’s School of Business.
+Much of this success can be attributed to Wealthfront’s team of experts.
+CEO Andy Rachleff is vice chairman of the endowment investment committee at the University of Pennsylvania and a faculty member at Stanford’s School of Business.
 He was previously the co-founder of Benchmark Capital.

 Here is an excellent introduction to the company and the service provided:

 Wealthfront’s Investment Process

 Getting started with Wealthfront takes less than ten minutes.
 The section below will describe the onboarding process for new Wealthfront clients.

 When you first create a Wealthfront account, you will be asked to select your investment goal.
 You can choose between retirement savings, general savings, college education, or something else entirely.
 Your answer will help Wealthfront suggest the correct type of investment account.

 Wealthfront then asks you to complete eight multiple-choice questions about your investment preferences and risk tolerance.
 The questionnaire is designed to assess your willingness and ability to accept investment risk, and Wealthfront uses this information to recommend an appropriate asset allocation.

 Traditionally, risk tolerant investors will own more stocks than bonds, because stocks have historically offered the greatest growth potential.